Do Membership Inference Attacks Work on Large Language Models?: Revisiting Membership

-The way membership is defined in the standard membership game treats information leakage as a binary outcome.
-While metrics are aggregated over multiple records/instances to provide a sense of ``how" much is leaked, the binary membership outcome itself may be at odds with what adversaries and privacy auditors care about---information leakage.
-This is especially true for generative models, where guessing the membership of some record via other sufficiently close records can be useful.
-For instance, consider the following examples: \begin{itemize} \item Guessing somebody's email \textsc{X@Y} may be just as bad as guessing the entire email, since the final suffix like \textsc{.com} or \textsc{.edu} can either be enumerated easily, or guessed based on context. \item Any paraphrase of a sentence like ``We are planning to launch our product in Q2, 2025" may be acceptable as long as it preserves the information regarding the product launch timeline, even if the paraphrase has a significant lexical difference.
-For instance, ``Q2 2025 is when we will release it". \end{itemize} Note that standard notions of Differential Privacy~\cite{dwork2006dp} do not immediately protect against such cases, since records being tested for membership are not, in the literal sense, members.
-We explore two methods of constructing such ``sufficiently close" records- by preserving lexical distance, or by generating semantically-close records.
+The discussion of high \ngram\ overlap of non-members with members raises the question of whether exact membership is always useful concerning information leakage.
+The definition of membership in the standard MI game treats only records seen exactly during training as members, \eg for language models, substrings appearing exactly in the training corpus.
+However, this may be at odds with what adversaries and privacy auditors care about when concerning information leakage.
+For generative models especially, guessing the membership of some sample via other sufficiently close samples can be useful.
+For example, any paraphrase of ``Product launch in Q2, 2025" may be relevant as long as it preserves information regarding the product launch timeline, even if the paraphrase has a significant lexical difference, \eg ``Launching product in Q2, 2025" or ``Q2 2025 release".
+Note that standard notions of Differential Privacy~\citep{dwork2006dp} do not immediately protect against such cases, since records being tested for membership are not, in the literal sense, members.
+We explore two methods of constructing such ``sufficiently close" samples as an initial step in studying approximate membership definitions.